varunkumardev/amitmerchant1990.github.io/_posts/2020-09-16-use-Laravel7-style-controller-route-definitions-in-Laravel-8.md

 protected $namespace = 'App\Http\Controllers';
 ```

-And apart from this, in the `boot` method, you'll need to assign this namesapce to the routes like so.
+And apart from this, in the `boot` method, you'll need to assign this namespace to the routes like so.

 ```php
 public function boot()